Mrpi314tech/UC37software/README.md

 <body style="background-color:lightblue;">
-# UC37software
+<h1>UC37software</h1>
 Welcome to UC37 software!
 UC37 is an artificial intelligence program that acts like a human.
-He can help out by doing things like turn on smartpplugs and play music.
+He can help out by doing things like turn on smart plugs and play music.

 ### Parts you need: